sandialabs/suncal/doc/Manual/manual.md

 Results of one-way analysis of variance are displayed in the third table.
 Both the F-statistic and P-value are computed.
 The groups are statistically equivalent if the F-statistic is less than the critical F value (with 95% confidence), and the P-value is greater than 0.05.

-The grouped mean and standard deviation can be used in other calculations, such as curve fitting.
+The grouped mean and standard deviation result can be used in other calculations, such as curve fitting.

 ## Curve Fitting

-The curve fitting calculation takes x and y data, with optional uncertainty in x and y, and computes the best fitting line, polynomial, or exponential function.
+The curve fitting calculation takes x and y data, with optional uncertainty in x and/or y, and computes the best fitting line, polynomial, or exponential function.
 Data can be entered manually or loaded from a file or an uncertainty sweep calculation.
 In contrast to other curve fitting calculators (such as in Excel), this one allows for uncertainty in both x and in y to be entered and accounted for.
 The model to fit can be: